cdolan/cdolan.github.io/content/posts/the-browser-challenge.md

 This challenge is sociological litmus test that reveals the breathtaking gulf between AI evangelism and engineering reality.
 Building a browser isn't just coding; it's architectural symphony conducted across decades of web standards, security protocols, and the accumulated technical debt of human civilization's digital infrastructure.

 Yet here we are, drowning in a tsunami of LinkedIn influencers and podcast prophets proclaiming that AI will "democratize programming" and render software engineers as obsolete as lamplighters.
-These aren't merely incorrect predictions, they're epistemological category errors so profound they make flat-earthers look like rigorous empiricists by comparison.
+These aren't incorrect predictions, they're epistemological category errors so profound they make flat-earthers look like rigorous empiricists by comparison.

 The browser challenge exposes this cognitive dissonance with surgical precision: if AI can truly replace programmers, why can't it handle one of programming's most well-documented, thoroughly-explored challenges?